stefan-hoeck/idris2-tutorial/src/Tutorial/DataTypes.md

 are bound to two new local variables (`n` and `t` respectively), which can then be used on the right hand side of `greetUser`'s implementation.
-For the `age` field, which is not used on the right hand side, we can use an underscore.
+For the `age` field, which is not used on the right hand side, we can use an underscore as a catch-all pattern.

 Note how Idris will prevent us from making a common mistake: If we confuse the order of arguments, the implementation will no longer type check: